SirMonkeyBoy/Bank/README.md

   - `/abank balother Name` Gives you the bank balance of another player

 Features:
-- Stores all balances in a MariaDB database
+- Stores all balances in a database
 - Keeps a record of all Transactions
 - It supports MariaDB
 - Supports Cooldown timer for all commands that use the database